 Will the sub-project: Yes/No Is this likely to have a significant effect and why?
-Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) Part of the CLB scope of works is the construction of an Educational Care Center which will cater to primary public school students from across the country who have behavioral challenges.
+Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) After the reconstruction, SML will continue to provide artistic activities for children in the neighborhood after school, engaging with vulnerable social groups and special care programs for children with special needs.
+Part of the CLB scope of works is the construction of an Educational Care Center which will cater to primary public school students from across the country who have behavioral challenges.
 1 Is there a chance that the work will cause labour influx to the area?
 No No Though there are considerable reconstruction works in St Maarten, labour influx from abroad is not expected for this project.
 Details shall be clarified in consultation with awarded contractor and will also depend on the timeframe of works execution.
 Contractor can be encouraged to hire within the project community.
 The awarded contractor must follow the local labour laws & policies and LMP in place.
-182 Is there a risk that the project will lead to gender disparity or sexual harassment/exploitation abuse?
+182 Is there a risk that the project will lead to gender disparity or sexual harassment/ exploitation abuse?
 Yes GBV is a possibility.
 Sensitization training on GBV, legal ramifications for infraction and the Contractor's and NRPB's GRM provides guidance for dealing with GBV matters.
 The NRPB Code of Conduct for Construction outlines the obligations on all the Contractor's staff regarding GBV/SEA/SH, that all workers are expected to adhere to.
 The Contractor is required to include this in their own CoC which is subject to NRPB's approval.
 The Contractor is usually requested to include in the C-ESMP, a section on investigation of possible violations and the consequences thereof.
 Disciplinary sanctions are firstly governed by the country's labour legislation and secondly by the contract specific arrangements.
 GBV matters may fall inside the realm of criminal law and the consequences thereof will be determined by the relevant authorities.
-This will subsequently lead to consequences imposed by the Contractor upon the respective worker.